jundalisay/spblist/content/en/research/other/alien/essassani/basics.md

 This is whatever is most exciting to you at the moment, in the highest* sense.
 Do this every moment that you can.

-> *Superphysics note: Highest here means dharmic.
+{{< n n="Highest here means dharmic.
 Unfortunately, the channel Darryl does not know Sanskrit and so the best English word is 'highest'.
 However, 'highest' does not automatically imply spirituality.
-This is the drawback of using that word.
+This is the drawback of using that word." >}}